Women's PGA Cup: History

-The second Women's PGA Cup will be held from October 27–29, 2022, at Twin Warriors Golf Club in Santa Ana Pueblo, New Mexico.
-Six teams are playing, South Africa competing for the first time.
+The second Women's PGA Cup was held from October 27–29, 2022, at Twin Warriors Golf Club in Santa Ana Pueblo, New Mexico.
+Six teams took part, South Africa competing for the first time.

 Format

 This international event features teams of five players.
 The three-day competition is played over 54 holes as a stroke play style event with each team's lowest three scores counted after each round.
 The winning team is decided based in the lowest 54-hole aggregate total.